StruBE-KAUST/ContaMiner/README.md

 the only supported workload manager is SLURM.
 LSF and SGE could be supported later.

-The set of scripts is written to be POSIX.1-2001, or POSIX with mktemp compliant.
+The set of scripts is written to be POSIX compliant.
 While many shells are not totally POSIX-compliant, the scripts are working, at least, with
 -   Ash
 -   Bash